lihuazhang/lihuazhang.github.com/_posts/2013-06-27-ruby-here-doc.md

+---
+layout: post
+title: "ruby 的 Heredocs"
+description: ""
+categories: ruby
+tags: []
+---

 Heredocs come in handy when you have to deal with larger multi-line strings in the source code itself.
 However, it usually breaks the indents:

 ```ruby
 class Poem